vddrift/safe-ts/README.md

 ```

 [`ts-optchain`](https://www.npmjs.com/package/ts-optchain) preserves typescript typings and has an elegant syntax.
- Reading the source code and this [article](https://medium.com/inside-rimeto/optional-chaining-in-typescript-622c3121f99b) tought me a lot.
 Unfortunately it requires Proxy.
 Please consider this option if the [browser support](https://caniuse.com/#search=proxy) suits your project.